TaylanUB/scheme-bytestructures/README.md

-length with the size of the element descriptor; and one can use non-negative exact integer indices on them, which results in an offset (calculated by multiplying the index with the size of the element descriptor), and the element descriptor, such that indexing or referencing or setting a value can continue from there; referencing or assigning a value directly as a vector does not make much sense, although the vector type also defines a certain assignment semantics as a convenience manner, which can be used to mutate multiple elements of the vector at once, or replace its whole contents with another.
+length with the size of the element descriptor; and one can use non-negative exact integer indices on them, which results in an offset (calculated by multiplying the index with the size of the element descriptor), and the element descriptor, such that referencing or assigning a value can continue from there; referencing or assigning a value directly as a vector does not make much sense, although the vector type also defines a certain assignment semantics as a convenience manner, which can be used to mutate multiple elements of the vector at once, or replace its whole contents with another.

 As another example, instances of a hypothetical "number" type could be created with a specific size, endianness, etc., and their referencing